KDABLabs/KDToolBox/README.md

 Get Involved
 ============
-KDAB will happily accept external contributions; however, **all** contributions will require a signed Contributor License Agreement (see docs/KDToolBox-CopyrightAssignmentForm.pdf).
+KDAB will happily accept external contributions.

-Contact info@kdab.com for more information.

 Please submit your contributions or issue reports from our GitHub space at https://github.com/KDAB/KDToolBox